hamsadatta/RosBot/Simulation/README.md

 This Repo contains launch files for Gmapping, Hector Map and Rtab Map SLAM Algorithms.
 It also includes launch files for Gazebo simulations.

-If you are new to ROS please refer ROS wiki page-http://wiki.ros.org/ROS/Tutorials
+If you are new to ROS please refer ROS wiki page - http://wiki.ros.org/ROS/Tutorials

 ### Setting up ROS in a Linux (Ubuntu) PC